walder/Skynet-IADS/README.md

 This is due to the short range of their radars.
 By the time the IADS wakes them up, the contact has likely passed their engagement range.
 The strength of the Skynet IADS lies with handling long range systems that operate by radar.

+## What exactly does Skynet do with the SAMS?
+Basically one can only toggle a radar unit's alarm state and its rules of engagement via the scripting enginge.
+In a nutshell thats all that Skynet does.
+Skynet does however read the radar and firing range properties of a SAM site.
+Based on that data and the setup options a mission designer provides Skynet will turn a SAM site on or off.
+No god like intervention is used (like magically exploding HARMS via the scripting engine).
+If a SAM site or EW radar detects an inbound HARM it just turns off its radar as in real life.
+The HARM as it is programmed in DCS will try and glide in to the last known position mostly resulting in misses by 20-80 meters.

+## Are there known bugs?
+Yes, when placing multi unit SAM sites e.g. SA-3, Patriot make sure the first unit you place is the search radar.
+If you add any other element as the first unit, Skynet will not be able to read radar data.
+The result will be in the SAM site not going live.
+This bug was observed in DCS 2.5.5.
+The SAM site will work fine when used as a standalone unit outside of Skynet.